 It is generally a good idea to “play it safe” when deciding on an appropriate paint color.
 If you are looking to maximize the sales price on your home, you may want to stick with neutral colors like gray, beige, and certain shades of white for the exterior.
 You should have a little more flexibility for the interior of the house, but you still don’t want to take too many chances and risk upsetting the sensibilities of a prospective homebuyer.

 Another consideration when deciding whether to paint your home exterior gray, beige, or hot pink is the rules imposed by your Homeowner Association (HOA).
 If your housing subdivision or community is part of an HOA, you will need to make sure that you are aware of any restrictions that the organization imposes.
 Additionally, you will need to make sure that potential homebuyers are also aware of the HOA rules and restrictions prior to closing.
-A qualified real estate attorney can assist you throughout the home selling process and help you file all necessary paperwork with your HOA, if necessary.
+A local, qualified real estate attorney can assist you throughout the home-selling process and help you file all the necessary paperwork with your HOA, as needed.
 In fact, it is a good idea to have an experienced attorney helping you with all the legal aspects of your real estate transaction.

 If you are looking to sell a home, or buy a home, in Camden County or anywhere else in New Jersey, you need to talk to a knowledgeable real estate lawyer immediately.
 Joel R. Spivack, Esq., is an experienced real estate attorney who can help you with any legal issues that could arise during the home selling or home purchasing processes.
 Contact Mr. Spivack anytime to schedule a free initial consultation.